Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 </div>
 </div>

-Notice that the canonical content hash value in the second row is `b5a276ddf3fc1724dbe206cbc6da60adf8e32af5613ef0fe52fb1dde8da6b67a`.
-This is the correct (**current**) value that was computed when the content was inserted.
+Notice that the *canonical content hash* value in the second row is `b5a276ddf3fc1724dbe206cbc6da60adf8e32af5613ef0fe52fb1dde8da6b67a`.
+This is the correct value that was computed using the current hash algorithm when the content was inserted.

 We restart Apicurio Registry, and see the following message in the log, which means that the `KafkaSqlProtobufCanonicalizerUpgrader` has been executed: